velenoveski/velenoveski/README.md

     </ul>
     <li><b>ChatSignalR-UI</b></li>
     <ul>
-     <li>ASP.NET Web Forms - Chat App using C# and SignalR for broadcast messages to all connected clients simultaneously, like a chat room.
+     <li>ASP.NET Web Forms - Chat Web Application in C# using SignalR for broadcast messages to all connected clients simultaneously, like a chat room.
 Every connection has its own connection ID.</li>
     </ul>
     <li><b>Coffee-Vending-Machine-API-Console: In Progress</b></li>
     <ul>